hosseinpro/smartcardPage/README.md

 ## Change of address

 smartcardBridge serves at http://localhost:3333 by default.
-If you change that, you can update the service address for smartcardPage at /src/App.js in 'smartcardBridgeAddress' properties of MainPage component.
+If you want to change that, you can update the service address for smartcardPage at /src/App.js in 'smartcardBridgeAddress' properties of MainPage component.